Success Coaches | Spring 2026

 • Favorite study tip or productivity hack: I love the 2-minute rule!
 If it takes just two minutes, get it done, or just take two minutes to start something so you can get the ball rolling!

-Anna George, Success Coach
+Anna George (She/Her), Success Coach (Returner)

 • Current Major/Program: Master of Science in Clinical Mental Health Counseling